A super simple, classic Italian recipe!

 How do you prefer to cook your meatballs?
 Stovetop?
 Oven?
 Slow cooker?
 Let us know in the comments!

-Check out our step-by-step video for Italian meatballs!
+Check out our step-by-step video for these classic Italian meatballs!

 - 2 pounds lean ground turkey or chicken

 - kosher or sea salt to taste

 - 2 cups whole wheat panko or whole wheat bread crumbs

 - 1 cup parmesan cheese freshly grated

 - Combine all ingredients in a large mixing bowl.
 Shape mixture into (24) 1" meatballs.

 - When cooking meatballs, add 1 tablespoon olive oil to a large skillet, turn to medium heat and cook until brown on both sides and cooked through.
 Note: If adding meatballs to a slow cooker recipe, brown as instructed but do not cook through as they will continue cooking while in the slow cooker.